It’s not all in your mind. The growing panic over Covid-19 is real and it’s only getting worse. Fear is a rational response.

 Common Panic Shopping Injuries

-Supermarket accidents often involve slips and falls and result in all the injuries that accompany those things.
+Supermarket accidents often involve slips and falls and result in serious injuries.
 But, especially during panic shopping, falling items, and shelves, and violent customers contribute to many injuries.
 For example, some common injuries that result from supermarket accidents during panic shopping are:

 - Sprain injuries